 If you’ve never been to a creche display, I highly recommend finding one to go.
 I know back in Colorado, there was one that we went to, and it was such a neat experience.

-It’s basically a set up of all sorts of Nativity scenes — small ones, large ones, ones from different cultures.
+It’s basically a set-up of all sorts of Nativity scenes—small ones, large ones, and ones from different cultures.

-The one I went to had beautiful musical performances going on the entire time.
+The one I went to had beautiful musical performances throughout.
 Children and adults alike can enjoy looking at these pretty displays depicting the birth of the Savior.

 11. Discuss the symbols of Christmas

-As you decorate your house for Christmas, you could discuss these symbols.
+As you decorate your house for Christmas, you could also discuss these symbols and make it a point to discuss them throughout the season.

 12. 25 names of Christ ornaments